THREATENED GARDENS

 The following statement was submitted to the Land Bank Board’s collection of written testimonies in preparation for their meeting on Tuesday, March 14, 2023 @ 10:00am.

-Philadelphia Parks and Recreation commissioned the plan in the fall of 2019 and hired Soil Generation and Interface Studio, a city planning firm, to co-develop the plan with input and inspiration from Philadelphia's urban agriculture community.
+Philadelphia Parks and Recreation commissioned the plan in the fall of 2019 and hired Soil Generation and Interface Studio, a city planning firm, to co-developed the plan with input Philadelphia's urban agriculture community.
 The plan was finally completed and released in April 2023.

 RESTORE COMMUNITY LAND CAMPAIGN